-Barclay v Penberthy & Ors P25/2011: [2011] HCATrans 333.
+Barclay v Penberthy & Ors

+P25/2011: [2011] HCATrans 333.

-Torts - Negligence - Duty of care - Economic loss - Loss of services - First respondent piloted aircraft that crashed, killing two and injuring three employees of third respondents - Cause of crash determined to be failure of part designed by applicant - Court of Appeal held applicant and first respondent owed third respondents duty of care, which they breached, causing economic loss to third respondents - Whether applicant owed third respondents duty of care in respect of economic loss claim - Whether existence of action for loss of services a relevant factor in determining whether applicant owed third respondents duty of care.
+Torts - Negligence - Duty of care - Economic loss - Loss of services - First respondent piloted aircraft that crashed, killing two and injuring three employees of third respondents - Cause of crash determined to be failure of part designed by applicant - Court of Appeal held applicant and first respondent owed third respondents duty of care, which they breached, causing economic loss to third respondents - Whether applicant owed third respondents duty of care in respect of economic loss claim - Whether existence of action for loss of services a relevant factor in determining whether applicant owed third respondents duty of care - Whether existence of action for loss of services requires imposition of common law duty of care.